-Scientific reviewers with the appropriate expertise will be chosen from a large pool of leading experts in the field to evaluate this part of the application.
-The scientific plan submitted must be of sufficient depth and quality to pass rigorous scrutiny by this highly qualified group.
+The scientific plan submitted must be of sufficient depth and quality to pass rigorous scrutiny by the highly qualified group of reviewers.
 To the extent possible, the scientific plan should be driven by data.
-In the past, applications that have been scored poorly by scientific reviewers have been criticized for assuming that assertions could be taken on faith.
+In the past, applications that have been scored poorly have been criticized for assuming that assertions could be taken on faith.
 Convincing data are much preferred.